 There are openings for drainage onto the foreshore and beach behind the surf club and at Helmet St near Four Mile Beach Park.
 Runoff from these drains may be causing erosion along the foreshore and contributing to vegetation loss, particularly of larger trees.
-Additionally, the drain behind the surf club periodically becomes blocked with palm fronds and other debris, blocking the drain and creating an odour which affects the amenity of the recreation and open space zone.
+Additionally, the drain behind the surf club periodically becomes blocked with palm fronds and other debris, impacting the flushing of the drain and creating an odour which affects the amenity of the recreation and open space zone.